stacks-network/docs/src/pages/develop/radiks-setup.md

 In the future, Radiks-server will support various different databases, but right now, only MongoDB 3.6 or higher is supported.
 MongoDB 3.6 and higher contains fixes required for naming patterns in keys.

-{% include note.html content="The steps assume you want to install and run the MongoDB software locally on your workstation for testing and development.
-If you are deploying for a production application, you will install MongoDB on your application server or on a server connected to it. " %}
+-> The steps assume you want to install and run the MongoDB software locally on your workstation for testing and development.
+If you are deploying for a production application, you will install MongoDB on your application server or on a server connected to it.

 1. <a href="https://docs.mongodb.com/manual/administration/install-community/" target="_blank">Download and install MongoDB 3.6 or higher</a> on your workstation.